Thursday, January 29, 2026

 Cycling trips around Amsterdam

-Netherlands is a cycling heaven, we all know that.
+Netherlands is a cycling paradise, we all know that.
 But experiencing it is something else.
 Everyone cycles here.
 All the time.
 Come hail or snow or rain or wind, you can’t keep a Dutch person off their bike!
-It’s true.
+And I have seen it myself, it’s totally true.

-And it definitely helps that the infrastructure for biking is excellent in the Netherlands (it also helps of course that the country is completely flat!).
+And it definitely helps that the infrastructure for biking is excellent in the Netherlands (of course it also helps that the country is completely flat!).
 There are cycling paths of course within cities, but also linking the villages and towns of the country.
 You can easily cycle from anywhere to anywhere, through cycling paths which are away from the main roads.
 They are wide, well paved and mostly pass through fields, next to canals and other picturesque locations.
 Where you are not disturbed by cars or anything else, and can cycle safely.

-Cycling in Netherlands is amazing, and is my favourite activity here (whenever the weather is good of course😊).
+Cycling in the Netherlands is amazing, and is my favourite activity here (whenever the weather is good of course 😊).
 I definitely am not Dutch enough to want to cycle in the cold, rain and wind!
 But on warm sunny days, I do like to go for a long bike ride in the country.
-The routine is always the same – ride through scenic routes to some nearby village or town, explore the place, its museums etc., eat at a nice restaurant by the water, and then cycle back home.
-These bikes rides are excellent weekend activities, a mix of exercise and exploring the outdoors.
+The routine is always the same – ride through scenic routes to some nearby village or town, explore the place, its museums, churches etc., eat at a nice restaurant by the water, and then cycle back home.
+These bike rides are excellent weekend activities, a mix of exercise and exploring the outdoors.
 Below, I am sharing some of the longer rides I did.

 Abcoude is a small town south of Amsterdam, and you just need to cycle next to Amsterdam's Amstel river to get there.
 The first part of the ride is the same as the bike ride to Ouderkerk which I had done before, along the river, with farms all around.
 And then you veer off course a bit to get to Abcoude, riding through fields and canals.